cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/5-payment-winning.md

     }
     ```

     You double the wager only if the red player has also played and therefore both players have paid their wagers.

+    If you did this wrongly, you could end up in a situation where a game with a single move pays out as if both players had played.
+This would be a serious bug that an attacker could exploit to drain your module's escrow fund.

     Then pay the winner:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/payment-winning/x/checkers/keeper/wager_handler.go#L50-L53]
     err = k.bank.SendCoinsFromModuleToAccount(ctx, types.ModuleName, winnerAddress, sdk.NewCoins(winnings))